KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 This dataset includes a nano-CT image of a dual-mode scan of a Lithium-ion battery cathode (voxel size: 128nm); and a nano-CT image of a single-mode scan of a lithium-ion battery cathode (voxel size: 128nm).

+A step-by-step data preparation.
+1. Load these two 8-bit nano-CT 3D images crop them into patches and save them in two separate files, one for the source domain, another for the target domain.\
+2. For the target domain image, segment the image into user-defined phases, for the example given, the image is segmented into